Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UTSA and its opponents have combined to score more than 67 points in one game this season.
+- UTSA has combined with its opponents to score more than 67 points in one game this season.

-- Saturday's total is 15.0 points lower than the two team's combined 82 points per game average.
+- The combined points per game average of the two teams, 82, is 15.0 points above Saturday's over/under.

 - The 46.3 combined points per game that these two squads have allowed this season are 20.7 fewer than the 67 total in this contest.

-- The Tigers and their opponents score an average of 64.0 points per game, 3.0 fewer than Saturday's total.
+- The average total in Tigers games this season is 64.0, 3.0 points fewer than Saturday's total of 67 .

-- In 2021, games involving the Roadrunners have averaged a total of 59.2 points, 7.8 fewer than this game's set over/under.
+- The 59.2 PPG average total in Roadrunners games this season is 7.8 points fewer than this game's over/under.

 Memphis Stats and Trends

-- The Tigers have been favored by 3 points or more one time this season and have not covered the spread in any of them.
+- The Tigers have yet to cover the spread this season when favored by 3 points or more.

-- When Memphis scores more than 14.3 points, it is 1-1 against the spread and 3-0 overall.
+- Memphis is 1-1 against the spread and 3-0 overall in games when it records more than 14.3 points.

-- When Memphis churns out over 245.7 yards, the team is 1-1 against the spread and 3-0 overall.
+- Memphis is 1-1 against the spread and 3-0 overall when the team totals over 245.7 yards.

-- This year, the Tigers have three turnovers, two fewer than the Roadrunners have takeaways (5).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.